Mariner10/TARS/README.md

-# TARS
+# AI SMS

+AI that can communicate with you over SMS messaging.
+I created my personal AI SMS into a robot known as TARS.

 A Brash and Snarky AI who will converse with you over SMS or even chat with Text-to-speech!

 > _"Oh, just me, a highly advanced and incredibly charming robot.
 Who were you expecting, Siri?"_

 Believe it or not, TARS has the tendency to associate himself with the character TARS from the movie *Interstellar*, while this robot was never chosen as a role-model or personality, our TARS ***decided*** to associate himself with it anyway.

-Plug and play functionality for actions TARS can do and various methods of communication are planned.
+Plug and play functionality for actions your AI can do and various methods of communication are planned.

 ## Setup